OneDrive is Microsoft’s solution for cloud storage and file syncing. Is it worth your time and money?

 By Chris David

-For better or for worse, we generate more data than ever before.
+We generate more data than ever before.
 And people do their work on more than one device.
 We want to keep our data in sync across multiple computers and smartphones, while making sure that everything is backed up and secure.
 Cloud storage and file syncing services have arisen to address this need.
 OneDrive is the latest incarnation of Microsoft’s offering in this arena.

 Originally, Windows Live Folders… Then Mesh.
 Then SkyDrive.
 And now OneDrive.
 Microsoft’s cloud storage has gone through many names and phases.
 And with the launch of Windows 10 they’ve gone into the online market with guns blazing.
 OneDrive, with a free storage tier, is included with every install of Windows 10.